MicrosoftDocs/azure-docs/articles/iot-central/howto-add-microsoft-flow.md

 ## Get device information in a workflow

-You can get device information by its device ID using the **Azure IoT Central - Get a device** action.
+You can get device information by its ID using the **Azure IoT Central - Get a device** action.
+> [!NOTE]
+> **You must use the ID found in the URL** on the device details page of the device you want to update.
+The device ID found in the device explorer's list of devices is not the right one to use in Microsoft Flow.

 You can get information such as device name, device template name, property values, and settings values to pass to later actions in your workflow.
 Here is an example workflow that passes along the Customer Name property value from a device to Microsoft Teams.

    ![Flow get device workflow](./media/howto-add-microsoft-flow/flowgetdevice.png)

 ## Run a command on a device in a workflow
-You can run a command on a device specified by its device ID using the **Azure IoT Central - Run a command** action.
+You can run a command on a device specified by its ID using the **Azure IoT Central - Run a command** action.

+> [!NOTE]
+> **You must use the ID found in the URL** on the device details page of the device you want to update.
+The device ID found in the device explorer's list of devices is not the right one to use in Microsoft Flow.

 You can pick the command to run and pass in the parameters of the command through this action.
 Here is an example workflow that runs a device reboot command from a button in the Microsoft Flow mobile app.

    ![Flow get device workflow](./media/howto-add-microsoft-flow/flowrunacommand.png)

 ## Delete a device in a workflow

-You can delete a device by its device ID using the **Azure IoT Central - Delete a device** action.
+You can delete a device by its ID using the **Azure IoT Central - Delete a device** action.
+> [!NOTE]
+> **You must use the ID found in the URL** on the device details page of the device you want to update.
+The device ID found in the device explorer's list of devices is not the right one to use in Microsoft Flow.

 Here is an example workflow that deletes a device at the push of a button in the Microsoft Flow mobile app.

    ![Flow delete device workflow](./media/howto-add-microsoft-flow/flowdeletedevice.png)